bgnacinski/Ping-Scanner/README.md

 # Ping-Scanner
 An ping-scanner that use threading.
 It's really fast.
-For Linux
+For Linux.
+Tested on Linux

 To use it on windows:
 From os.system in ping(), remove '-c 1' and rest (without %s)